nayyarv/gpus/README.md

 - Personal use
     - Your video game card
-    - Colab
+    - Previous gen card
 - Check what algorithms you're using before buying.
 There is more to ML than deep learning.
-    - You might still save in power
+    - You might still save in power costs.
-    - You might still get a speedup despite not being obviously
+    - You might still get a speedup despite not being obviously parallelisable
+    - it's easier than dealing with clusters
 - Device RAM is the commonly biggest limitation.
 It's cheaper to buy the one with the most RAM than it is to pay your ML Engineer/DS to fiddle with smaller GPUs
 - Buying your own hardware tends to pay itself of quickly vs cloud offerings.
 Though there can be a lot of overhead in managing hardware (especially at mid scale)
     - Much easier to do experiments on local hardware since it avoids data transfer issues.
     - Using GPUs to deliver inference is always going to be cloud based